Nitrite is a simple chemical made up of two atoms of oxygen combined with one of nitrogen, hence NO2. It can be represented simply by Diagram 1 above.

 Like ammonia, nitrite can prove toxic if allowed to accumulate unhindered.
 Unlike nitrification it is not affected by pH.
 Nitrification is constantly producing nitrite so it is important not hinder its conversion.
 This is one of the many stages that occur as part of the Nitrogen Cycle.

-With every new tank there hasn’t been sufficient time for the filter bacteria to have increased in numbers to allow complete nitrification.
-Nitrate levels will start to rise as soon as the prices has started but nitrite levels may continue to also rise until the biological filter has fully matured.
+With every new tank there hasn’t been sufficient time for the nitrifying bacteria to have increased in numbers to allow complete nitrification.
+The nitrate level will start to rise as soon as the processs has started but nitrite levels may continue to also rise until the biological filter has fully matured.
+Fishless cycling is a popular technique to mature a biological filter of a new tank prior to stocking it with fish.
 Water chemistry must be assessed during this phase using readily available test kits.

 Secondary Source of Nitrite

 Interpretation of the origin of elevated nitrite levels can be a little tricky as it can also accumulate as a result of the denitrification of nitrate.
 This largely occurs under conditions of low dissolved oxygen.
 Such conditions are common in many fish systems either on the pond bottom or within the biofilter.

 There is also some research indicating the ultra violet (UV) light can breakdown nitrate into nitrite.
 This is something that is not generally recognised but may well be significant in some systems.

 Nitrite is something that should not be allowed to accumulate even though it is less toxic than ammonia.
 It has a very wide range of negative affects that include;